Electronic voting: Concerns and improvements

-Moreover, people without internet access and/or the skills to use it are excluded from the service.
+Moreover, people without internet or the skills to use it are excluded from the service.
 The so-called digital divide describes the gap between those who have access to the internet and those who do not.
 Depending on the country or even regions in a country the gap differs.
 This concern is expected to become less important in future since the number of internet users tends to increase.

-The main psychological issue is trust.
-Voters fear that their vote could be changed by a virus on their PC or during transmission to governmental servers.

 Expenses for the installation of an electronic voting system are high.
 For some governments they may be too high so that they do not invest.
 This aspect is even more important if it is not sure whether electronic voting is a long-term solution.

 New South Wales 2021 iVote failures

 During the 2021 NSW Local Government Elections the online voting system "iVote" had technical issues that caused some access problems for some voters.
 Analysis done of these failures indicated a significant chance of the outages having impacted on the electoral results for the final positions.
 In the Kempsey ward, where the margin between the last elected and first non-elected candidates was only 69 votes, the electoral commission determined that the outage caused a 60% chance that the wrong final candidate was elected.
 Singleton had a 40% chance of having elected the wrong councillor, Shellharbour was a 7% chance and two other races were impacted by a sub-1% chance of having elected the wrong candidate.
 The NSW Supreme Court ordered the elections in Kempsey, Singleton and Shellharbour Ward A to be re-run.
-In the 2022 Kempsey re-vote the highest placed non-elected candidate from 2021, Dean Saul, was instead one the first councillors elected.
+In the 2022 Kempsey re-vote the highest placed non-elected candidate from 2021, Dean Saul, was instead one of the first councillors elected.
 This failure caused the NSW Government to suspend the iVote system from use in the 2023 New South Wales state election.

 Types of system

 Electronic voting machines

 Electronic voting systems for electorates have been in use since the 1960s when punched card systems debuted.
-Their first widespread use was in the USA where 7 counties switched to this method for the 1964 presidential election.
+Their first widespread use was in the US where 7 counties switched to this method for the 1964 presidential election.
 The newer optical scan voting systems allow a computer to count a voter's mark on a ballot.
 DRE voting machines which collect and tabulate votes in a single machine, are used by all voters in all elections in Brazil and India, and also on a large scale in Venezuela and the United States.
 They have been used on a large scale in the Netherlands but have been decommissioned after public concerns.
-In Brazil, the use of DRE voting machines has been associated with a decrease error-ridden and uncounted votes, promoting a larger enfranchisement of mainly less educated people in the electoral process, shifting government spending toward public healthcare, particularly beneficial to the poor.
+In Brazil, the use of DRE voting machines has been associated with a decrease in error-ridden and uncounted votes, promoting a larger enfranchisement of mainly less educated people in the electoral process, shifting government spending toward public healthcare, particularly beneficial to the poor.